OpenNebula/docs/source/deployment/vmware_infrastructure_setup/vcenter_driver.rst

 There is no need to convert your current Virtual Machines or Templates, or import/export them through any process; once ready just save them as VM Templates in vCenter, following `this procedure <http://pubs.vmware.com/vsphere-55/index.jsp?topic=%2Fcom.vmware.vsphere.vm_admin.doc%2FGUID-FE6DE4DF-FAD0-4BB0-A1FD-AFE9A40F4BFE_copy.html>`__ and import it into OpenNebula as explained later in this chapter.

-When a VMWare VM Template is imported, OpenNebula will detect any virtual disk and network interface within the template.
+When a VMware VM Template is imported, OpenNebula will detect any virtual disk and network interface within the template.
 For each virtual disk, OpenNebula will create an OpenNebula image representing each disk discovered in the template.
 In the same way, OpenNebula will create a network representation for each standard or distributed port group associated to virtual network interfaces found in the template.

 .. warning:: The process that discovers virtual disks and networks and then creates OpenNebula representations take some time depending on the number of discovered resources and the operations that must be performed so be patient.